 When people suffer from anxiety, they often blame themselves.
 They internalize everything they're feeling and wonder why they are the ones that have to suffer from anxiety.
-The "what is wrong with me?" question is a common one, because so many people with anxiety can't figure out why they have these symptoms.
+The question, "What is wrong with me?" is common.
+Many people with anxiety can't figure out why they have these symptoms.

 How You Got Anxiety

 You may be wondering if you even have anxiety, why you can't stop it, or if something is wrong with you as a person.